edgelesssys/contrast/rfc/012-application-level-verification.md

    3. The Coordinator is currently enforcing manifest $M_n$.
    4. The manifest history $M_1..M_n$ returned with the verification response reflects the history seen by the Coordinator.
    5. The root CA cert belongs to this Coordinator, and the mesh CA cert is the one for $M_n$.
-4. Verification should not require a direct connection to the Coordinator.
+4. Verification shouldn't require a direct connection to the Coordinator.

 ## Design